Andyyh2005/DataIngestionToHANA/README.md

 - "Wiretap 2" traces the outout messages ingested into HANA.
 - "Terminal" operator sends a signal to "Message Operator" to indicate the graph termination.

 > The debug port of "Message Operator" is for acceptting an input from the terminal operator, upon receieve the input, the "Message Operator" will terminte its execution and finally cause the graph dead.
-This is to simulate an error occur in the pipeline execution. as I mentioned before in an
+This is to simulate an error occur in the pipeline execution.

 The script code for the "Message Operator" like below:
 ```